-The module supports key archiving to a management computer or USB token as part of a module configuration file backup.
-Operator entered keys are archived as part of the module configuration file.
+The modules support key archiving to a management computer or USB token as part of a modules' configuration file backup.
+Operator entered keys are archived as part of the modules' configuration file.
 The configuration file is stored in plain text, but keys in the configuration file are either AES encrypted using the Configuration Encryption Key or stored as a keyed hash using HMAC-SHA-1 using the Configuration Backup Key.